-Per 2021 note Total Per 2025 note Total
+Per note Total

-Public offering price(1) % \$ % \$
+Public offering price(1) % \$

-Underwriting discount % \$ % \$
+Underwriting discount % \$

-Proceeds to Sunoco Logistics Partners Operations L.P. (before expenses)(1) % \$ % \$
+Proceeds to Sunoco Logistics Partners Operations L.P. (before expenses)(1) % \$

-(1) Plus accrued interest from , 2015 if delivery occurs after that date.
+(1) Plus accrued interest from , 2016 if delivery occurs after that date.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.